vbnmzxc9513/Detectron2_Mask-RCNN/README.md

     c.I set the cfg.SOLVER.BASE_LR = 0.00025.

-    d.In this homework case, if you are first time training, cfg.SOLVER.MAX_ITER might need to close to 30000~40000.
+    d.In this case, if you are first time training, cfg.SOLVER.MAX_ITER might need to close to 30000~40000.

 4.Command line "python train_X101_FPN_ImageNet_augment.py" and start training.